openeew/openeew-python/README.rst

 License
 ===========
-This library is distrubted under the Apache License, Version 2.0.
+This package is distrubted under the Apache License, Version 2.0.
 See `LICENSE <LICENSE>`_.